hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 Handling a HTTP success code is straight forward - any of the 200, 201, 202 and 204 codes indicate a success.
 Once you see this, you can assume the operation has completed and any expected response body or response headers are available for use.

-In principal, the standard HTTP success codes distinguish types of success.
-For example, 201 Created officially indicates that a resource has been created -- implying that it previously did not exist, but was created by a PUT operation.
-However, you cannot make such distinctions with HP Cloud Object Storage.
-In general, it is simpler to process all success code in the same way and just proced to the next operation.

 Handling failures is obviously more difficult.
 You need to examine the HTTP code to see how to respond.
 However, in many cases you should not simply abandon the task, but consider retrying.
 In particular, the following HTTP error codes might be recoverable